Why Pleo categories make a (big) difference when budgeting for the future

 For the employee using the Pleo card, it’s a great chance to deliver – in one go – all of the information their company needs.

-For a manager, subcategories and tags give the necessary context that explains why a purchase was made – meaning there’s no need for the “What on earth is Jimmy Jacks?” conversation.
+For a manager, subcategories and tags give the necessary context that explains why a purchase was made – meaning there’s no need for the “What on earth is Attendant?” conversation.

 And for the company’s bookkeepers, whether that’s an internal finance team or an external accountant, it’s perhaps even more critical.